xlandscape/CascadeToxswa-Component/README.md

 #### NumberWorkers

 The number of individual worker processes for the CascadeToxswa simulation.
 Higher values usually result in a faster processing, but performance will drop if the available processors are overloaded with workers.
-Consider for an optimal value also other processes running on the same  machine, especially other Monte Carlo runs of the Landscape Model.
+Consider, for an optimal value, also other processes running on the same machine, especially other Monte Carlo runs of the Landscape Model.
 `NumberWorkers` expects its values to be of type `int`.
 Values of the `NumberWorkers` input may not have a physical unit.
 Values have to refer to the `global` scale.

 #### HydrographyGeometries

 The geometries of individual water body segments (reaches) in WKB representation.
+This input will be removed in a future version of the `CascadeToxswa` component.
 `HydrographyGeometries` expects its values to be of type `list`.
 Values of the `HydrographyGeometries` input may not have a physical unit.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### DownstreamReach

-The identifier of the reach that is located downstream of the current reach.
 `DownstreamReach` expects its values to be of type `list`.
 Values of the `DownstreamReach` input may not have a physical unit.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### BottomWidth

-The width of the reach at its bottom.
 `BottomWidth` expects its values to be of type `list`.
 The physical unit of the `BottomWidth` input values is `m`.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### BankSlope

-The slope of the reach.
 `BankSlope` expects its values to be of type `list`.
 The physical unit of the `BankSlope` input values is `1`.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### OrganicContent

-The amount of organic material in the sediment of the reach.
 `OrganicContent` expects its values to be of type `list`.
 The physical unit of the `OrganicContent` input values is `g/g`.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### BulkDensity

-The mass density of the reach sediment.
 `BulkDensity` expects its values to be of type `list`.
 The physical unit of the `BulkDensity` input values is `kg/m³`.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 #### Porosity

-The porosity of the reach sediment.
 `Porosity` expects its values to be of type `list`.
 The physical unit of the `Porosity` input values is `m³/m³`.
-Values have to refer to the `space/base_geometry` scale.
+Values have to refer to the `space/reach` scale.

 ### Outputs
 #### ConLiqWatTgtAvg